 After completing this registration, write your model and serial numbers in this guide.
 You will need this information should you require service.
-Our service number is 800-444-1845.
+Our service number is 800.444.1845.

 Read your "Use and Care Guide" carefully.
 It will help you operate your new appliance properly.
-If you have questions, or need more information call the GE Answer Center® 800.626.2000.
+If you have questions, or need more information, call the GE Answer Center® 800.626.2000.

-Important: To ensure that your product is registered, fold and mail this form.
+Important: To ensure that your product is registered, mail the separate product registration card.
+If the separate product registration card is missing, fold and mail the form below.
 No envelope is needed.